 If I understand the approach correctly, the model does not take any a priori inputs regarding the incident-shock attenuation.
 That is, the shock attenuation is predicted by the model and is due to the viscous effects at the wall.
 There seems to be good agreement with the few test data that are used for validation.
 However, as shown in several past studies on nonideal behavior, the shock attenuation in a real shock tube is only partly due to the BL effects, as predicted by a model such as developed by Mirels.
 A major contribution to the shock attenuation seems to be due to the nonideal diaphragm rupturing and possible the related nonideal formation of a normal shock wave thereafter.
 How does the model account for this effect?

-Response: The reviewer is correct that non-ideal diaphragm rupture is a major contributor the shock attenuation.
+Response: The reviewer is correct that non-ideal diaphragm rupture can indeed be a major contributor to the shock attenuation.
 Additional discussion on possible ways to model non-ideal diaphragm rupture has been provided in the discussion of the time-varying area term near Eq.
 5 and in the discussion of the non-ideal pressure bump seen in Fig. 11.

 The heat transfer effect on the dp/dt is very interesting and is one of the new things in this paper.
 It would be appropriate if the authors could comment on why this is the case, beyond just the statement of the fact based on the simple convection model (Eqn.
 13) employed.
 Is the heat loss impacting the bl growth and subsequent wave propagation?
 Is seems unlikely that there is a significant radial variation in temperature outside of the BL at the time scales of the test, as described in other studies in the literature, but maybe there is, which then affects the speed of propagation of the expansion and compression waves down the driven tube.